-The AIR usually ranges from 3 to 7 percent.
+The AIR usually ranges from 3% to 7%.

 Example of Assumed Interest Rate

 Let’s assume your variable annuity is beginning to pay out.
-When you bought your annuity, you paid a $100,000 premium to fund the policy and agreed to a 4 percent assumed interest rate.
+When you bought your annuity, you paid a $100,000 premium to fund the policy and agreed to a 4% assumed interest rate.

-If the AIR is 4 percent and the growth of the investments within your variable annuity’s portfolio net a 4 percent return, you’ll receive the monthly payout you expected.
+If the AIR is 4% and the growth of the investments within your variable annuity’s portfolio net a 4% return, you’ll receive the monthly payout you expected.